 Removing a job involves deallocating cores (and other resources) of the completed job and releasing the container back to the container pool.
 This functionality costs 10.0μ s on average with a standard deviation of 21.5μ s.
-Half of the measurements take no more than 8.71μ s, and almost all measurements are no more than 197μ s.
-In particular, the 95th percentile is 12.8μ s, and the 99th percentile is 61.2μ s, and the 99.5th percentile is 197μ s, and the maximum measurement is 457μ s.
 Removing a job takes a significantly shorter time than starting a job because it only deallocates cores.
 The reallocation of these cores is either performed in starting a new job or performing the core reallocation for the active jobs based on the scheduling policy.

 Core reallocation includes deciding the resource allocation for jobs according to the customized scheduling policy and enforcing the decision.
-Of the 272 μ s average overhead (std.
-480 μ s).
-Half of the measurements take no more than 267 μ s, and almost all measurements are no more than 401 μ s.
-In particular, the 95th percentile is 345 μ s, and the 99th percentile is 384 μ s, and the 99.5th percentile is 401 μ s, and the maximum measurement is 8812 μ s.
-On average only 17.5 μ s is spent on making the decision, so enforcing the decision introduces the major overhead.
+Of the 272μ s average overhead (std.
+480μ s), on average only 17.5μ s is spent on making the decision, so enforcing the decision introduces the major overhead.
 Recall that enforcing the decision involves putting a worker to sleep for one job and activating a worker for another job.
 Activating a worker costs 57.5μ s, while putting a worker to sleep costs 85.2μ s.
 The latter operation takes more time because it includes waiting until the worker reaches the frame boundary.
 Obviously, this overhead would be significantly higher if the worker has to reach a steal boundary instead.

-- 620 Work resumption starts when a worker with a non-empty deque goes to sleep and ends when another worker successfully jumps to the user code after finding and mugging this nonempty deque of a sleeping worker.
+Work resumption starts when a worker with a non-empty deque goes to sleep and ends when another worker successfully jumps to the user code after finding and mugging this nonempty deque of a sleeping worker.
 This functionality costs 7.20 μ s on average with a standard deviation of 7.50 μ s.
-Half of the measurements take no more than 5.54 μ s, and almost all measurements - are no more than 53.2μ s.
-In particular, the 95th percentile is 16.4μ s, and the 99th percentile is 32.8μ s, and the 99.5th percentile is 53.2μ s, and the maximum measurement is 220μ s.
 For resuming the work of inactive workers, we could let a thief steal from the victim's deque one frame at a time, instead of mugging the entire deque.
 To verify our choice of mugging, we measure the overhead of both operations.
-We observe that a mugging operation costs 0.363μ s (std.
+We observe that a mugging operation costs $0.363 \mu s$ (std.
 0.204μ s), which is actually less than the cost of 1.44μ s (std.
 3.00μ s) of a successful steal.
-This result is as expected since a successful steal involves taking multiple locks, manipulating data structures, and promoting the child frame to make it ready for a potential future steal.
+This result is as expected since a successful steal involves grabbing multiple locks, manipulating data structures, and promoting the child frame to make it ready for a potential future steal.
 Mugging is much simpler; we just grab a lock and change some pointers around.
 Therefore, mugging not only reduces the number of active deques, but also has a smaller overhead.